 Team drivers are the pinnacle of high-speed, long-range load delivery.
 Typically a team consists of two drivers in the same truck, driving in shifts to keep their load moving up to twenty-two hours a day.
 To give you an idea of how big a difference this makes, consider that it typically takes a solo driver six days to drive from coast to coast.
 A team can make the same trip in as little as three days.
 Companies that require such high-speed delivery pay more for the service, and the team of drivers, in turn, earns a much higher compensation.

 Some major retailers and manufacturers maintain their fleet of drivers to transport goods from their distribution centers or factories to their stores or customers.
-One of the most well-known private fleets in America is Walmart.
+One of the most well-known private fleets in America is Walmart, which announced in 2022 that the salary for the company’s truck drivers was going to increase between $95,000 to $110,000 a year.
 Their drivers enjoy higher than average pay, shorter work weeks, and best-in-industry benefit packages.
 The caveat to private fleets is their high standards for hiring drivers.
 Some private fleets require many years of experience and clean driving records.
 However, they also enjoy extremely low turnover compared to the rest of the trucking industry.

 These drivers operate massive dump trucks in mining and quarry operations.
 They must maintain a high level of productivity while on the clock while at the same time operating safely in an area where smaller commercial vehicles and company equipment are present.
 Outside the mining industry, you can find these trucks at specific industrial and port locations that handle raw materials and goods used at the base of our nation's industrial chain.